MarkJLee/chal-threads-home/README.md

 -   When the user taps on the attachment icon, the app shall navigate the user to the Camera Screen.
 -   On the Camera Screen, the app shall provide the capability for the user to capture a new photo or select an existing photo from the gallery.
 -   When the photo is captured or selected, the app shall navigate the user back to the Write Screen with the newly captured photo or the selected photo from the gallery.

+(Implementing features using Firebase, Riverpod, MVVM.)

+-   When a user creates a post, it should be stored in Firestore.
+-   They should have the capability to attach images to their post, which should be saved to Firebase Storage.

 ### Search Screen